YELLOW SUBMARINE

 STEREO 14 Nov 1988 PCSO 7070D-A PCSO7070D-B AU

-*Yellow vinyl pressing; mastered direct to copper
+*Yellow vinyl pressing; mastered direct to copper.
+Only 2000 pressed

 MATRIX INFORMATION